 An evaluation of the respirator program will be conducted annually by the Office of Human Resources & Compliance.
-This will include completion of the "Annual Respirator User Review" form by each respirator user (Attachment 12).
+This will include completion of the "Annual Respirator User Review" form by each respirator user (Attachment A to this section).
 Completed forms will be submitted to the Office of Human Resources & Compliance for review.
 S/he will take any necessary action required as a result of the information provided on the form and will retain the completed forms for proof of the evaluation.